wunderwuzzi23/blog/content/posts/2020/firefox-cookie-debug-client.md

 ## Source code

-The source and more information is available on [Github](https://github.com/wunderwuzzi23/firefox-cookiemonster)
+The source and additional information is available on [Github](https://github.com/wunderwuzzi23/firefox-cookiemonster)

 ## Technical things

 The tool is written in `Golang` using concurrent sender/receiver routines.
 It uses basic `net.Dial` to get a TCP client (`Conn`) to Firefox.

-When the connection is established the tool sends a set of debug messages as `serialized JSON objects` to eventually run Javascript commands using the `evaluateJSAsync` method.
+When the connection is established it sends debug messages as `serialized JSON objects` to setup things and use the `evaluateJSAsync` method to run JavaScript.

 After my last blog post I noticed the `Services.cookies.cookies` array which holds all the cookies.
+So by default it will iterate over and return those.

 ### Requests